 September 2024 Survey Follow-up Results here

-For any who would like to join us, please email Diane Shepherd at Diane_Shepherd422@yahoo.com.
+For any who would like to join us in surveying, or just learn more about lake plants, please email Diane Shepherd at Diane_Shepherd422@yahoo.com.
 We’d love to have you and could use the help!

 Invasive Quick Key LSM Invasive Aquatics Poster Brittle (European) Naiad Is It Bladderwort Flowchart